frattaro/digital-usd/sdk-specification.md

 nav_order: 7
 ---

-# 💻 Digital USD SDK Specification – Heiro Ledger
+# 💻 Digital USD SDK Specification

-This SDK provides programmatic access to the core functionality of the Direct Settlement Protocol on Heiro ledger.
+This SDK provides programmatic access to the core functionality of the Direct Settlement Protocol

 ---